ofabel/pytm-bootstrap/docs/quickstart.md

 ![add input fields exercise in preview mode](./graphs/add-input-fields-exercise.png)

-To control what method is executed after a click on the button, you need to pass a method reference in the invocation of `add_action`.
+To control what method is executed after a click on the button, you need to pass a method reference in the invocation of {meth}`add_action <pytmlib.output.builder.OutputBuilder.add_action>`.
 You can also pass additional values using keyword parameters.
 See the next chapter for more information on passing parameters.

 ## Use Dynamic Values